hybridly/hybridly/docs/api/laravel/hybridly.md

 > See also: [architecture](../../guide/architecture.md#custom)

 Loads views, layouts and components from the current directory.

-They must be located in the `views`, `layouts` and `components` directories, respectively.
+The layouts and components must be located in the `layouts` and `components` directories, respectively.
+Views are loaded recursively by default.

 ### Usage